MAMS IS NOW ACCEPTING APPLICATIONS FOR THE CLASS OF FALL 2020!

 |Three Letters of Recommendation||

 Students must provide three letters of recommendation appropriate for medical school or the committee letter written by their undergraduate institution.
+One letter must be from a science faculty member, one letter must be from a faculty of their choosing, and one letter must be from a volunteer position, clinical coordinator, or employer.

 Attention International Student Applicants: Prospective students applying the the MA in Medical Sciences program must be either be US citizens or Permanent Residents of the US in order to apply to MAMS.